ietf-wg-mimi/mimi-protocol/draft-ralston-mimi-protocol.md

 `m.room.user` events are MLS proposals, which change the room state outside of the MLS group immediately upon reception and align the mirror of the room state in the extension (which is part of the group state) upon the next `ds.commit` event.
-This reflects MLS' proposal-commit paradigm that allows members and external parties to propose changes, but only members to commit them.
-See {anchoring} for more information on how the room state is cryptographically anchored.
+This reflects the MLS proposal-commit paradigm that allows members and external parties to propose changes, but only members to commit them.
+See
+{{anchoring}} for more information on how the room state is cryptographically anchored.

 Alice does not only want to add Bob as a participant, but also Bob's client.
 To